SoulSolomon21/soulSolomon21/README.md

 ### Glad to see you here!
-I'm a computer science student with a passion for web development using JavaScript and TypeScript.
+I'm a software developer with a passion for web development using JavaScript and TypeScript.
 I lean more towards backend web development.

 ![Developer](https://media.giphy.com/media/g06HKnMmtK1aXurndU/giphy.gif)